IOM INNOVATION NORWAY

 About Us

-Funded by the Humanitarian Innovation Norway programme, the goal of LandLedger is to develop a low cost and fast moving process to secure and safeguard displaced peoples' rights to immovable property, where there are insufficient or non-accessible mechanisms for recording these rights, and where displacement has occurred or is likely to occur.
+LandLedger is a tool that uses technology to document informal property arrangements in communities at risk of displacement, helping to improve disaster response.
+Funded by the Humanitarian Innovation Norway programme, the goal of LandLedger is to develop a low cost and fast moving process to document the stories that underpin people’s connection to their home and land, where there are insufficient or non-accessible mechanisms for recording these rights and informal arrangements, and where displacement is likely to occur.

 This is where the link will jump to